chiffa/Image_pipe/dev_log.md

 and IDEs power.

 A way around it is to hack the pipeline in the same manner as the guy who wrote hy (py-lisp)

+## Sub-segmentation
+As of now, the mechanics of our method are operation only on the full image frames.
+If we want to segment the image for the analysis any further, for instance in order to perform cell-specific processing, would need to:
+    - have a sencond generator wrapping / unwrapping routine
+    - second-level dictionary store in the dict.
+Basically a

+The second generator is basically a wrapper around the generator wrapper to execute the same instruction over a generator of generators, where the inner generator is processed by the generator wrapper logic, whereas the outer is processed by the second layer of wrapping

+=> That's basically a double generator_wrapper, but that cannot support the expected dims because a dict is being passed.
+=> We actually just need the outer wrapper, the inner can be just the generator wrapper

+## Registering Run:
+As of now, it is pretty trivial to get the current revision from git and the source/dump locations of all the elements. to get the replicability within the pipeline.

+## Possible usages:
+- Assembly of generator-based sub-pipes
+- Assembly of input-output chains and then wrapping them into pipe
+-

+## Organization:
+- Core functions => Non-wrapped, testable
+- Pipeline logic => Generator-wrapped, ready for assembly; wrappers
+- Pre-assembled filters
+- It is all to be imported into the actual field and